MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 - See [Universal Windows apps in .NET](https://devblogs.microsoft.com/dotnet/universal-windows-apps-in-net/) for an overview of writing .NET UWP apps.
 - For a list of .NET types that you can use in a UWP app, see [.NET for UWP apps](/dotnet/api/index?view=dotnet-uwp-10.0&preserve-view=true)
 - [Compiling apps with .NET Native](/dotnet/framework/net-native/)
-- Learn how to add modern experiences for Windows users to your existing desktop app and distribute it in the Microsoft Store with the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop).
+- Learn how to add modern experiences for Windows users to your existing desktop app, and distribute it in the Microsoft Store with the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop).

 ## How the Universal Windows Platform relates to Windows Runtime APIs
 If you're building a Universal Windows Platform (UWP) app, then you can get a lot of mileage and convenience out of treating the terms "Universal Windows Platform (UWP)" and "Windows Runtime (WinRT)" as more or less synonymous.
 But it *is* possible to look under the covers of the technology, and determine just what the difference is between those ideas.
 If you're curious about that, then this last section is for you.